ttaubert/octoblog/source/_posts/2014-06-05-hash-based-message-authentication-codes-and-the-web-cryptography-api.markdown

 derives keys usable for cryptographic operations from low-entropy keys like user-typed passwords.

-See my next post about how you can use the WebCrypto API to derive cryptographic keys from unsecure keys using a [password-based key derivation function](https://en.wikipedia.org/wiki/PBKDF2).
+See the next post about how to use the WebCrypto API to derive cryptographic keys from unsecure keys using a
+[password-based key derivation function](https://en.wikipedia.org/wiki/PBKDF2).

 [→ Part 3: Password-based key derivation](/blog/2014/06/password-based-key-derivation-using-the-web-cryptography-api/)